Would I rather be feared or loved? Easy, both. I want people to be afraid of how much they love me. -Michael Scott

 Times are different now.
 For one, I’m a marketing writer by profession, so I mostly write for hire.
 Two, finding ideas worth writing about is easy.
-Between the firehose of shared information on social media to the remarkable surplus of quality marketing websites to all the conversations I have with colleagues and clients, I never lack for ideas.
-For three, I no longer imagine great ideas simply appear out of nowhere—they show up (most reliably) from making connections between people’s wants, fears, and every sticking point in between.
+There is a tsunami of shared information on social media to mine from.
+Plus, I’m lucky enough to have knowledgeable colleagues and clients.
+They always have something interesting to discuss.
+Then there is the remarkable surplus of quality marketing websites available.
+And three, I no longer imagine great ideas simply appear out of nowhere.
+They show up from making connections between people’s wants, fears, and every sticking point between.

 Why?
-If you like the idea enough to champion it, the idea is likely creative, different, and promises to actually be fun to execute.
-The trouble is, the qualities of “new” “creative” and “different” are all dangerous trigger words to most clients—these qualities all suggest this idea hasn’t been proven to work yet, nor is the idea immediately recognizable (because you probably designed it to not be like what the client or their competitors did in the past).
+If you like the idea enough to champion it, shouldn’t that alone speak to its quality?
+If it inspires you enough, then it’s likely creative, different, and promises to actually be fun to carry out.
+The trouble is, words like “new”, “creative”, and “different” are all dangerous trigger words to most clients.
+These words all suggest that the idea lacks a proven track record.
+Clients may also not immediately recognize the idea.
+This is most likely intentional on your part.
+You designed the idea to not be like what the client or their competitors did in the past.

 Here’s the dilemma: you’re proposing something risky, and your client has been trained for years to avoid risk unless it’s proven to be minimal.
 If you want to sell a client on your idea, you need to prove your potentially risky idea is not that risky after all.